 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Five days later the high priest Ananias went down to Caesarea with some of the elders and a lawyer named Tertullus, and they brought their charges against Paul before the governor.
+After five days, the cohen hagadol Hananyah came down with some elders and a lawyer named Tertullus, and they presented their case against Sha'ul to the governor.

 Five is the number of grace throughout the Bible and we are reminded of that grace in the fact that God rescued Paul from those that were going to kill him.
 Five days after he was sent to Caesarea, the religious rulers showed up with their prosecutor to present the case against Paul.